-The CS Education curriculum at UNI currently consists of the following courses which have been designed to align with the ISTE standards for Computer Science Educators.
-We are currently in the process of having this coursework approved so that those teachers completing this coursework will be eligible for the newly approved computer science teaching endorsement in the state of Iowa.
+The CS Education curriculum at UNI currently consists of the following five courses which have been designed to align with the ISTE standards for Computer Science Educators.
+They have been approved by the Iowa BoEE and completion of all five courses will make existing Iowa license holders eligible for the newly approved (March 2018) computer science teaching endorsement in the state of Iowa.

 Fundamentals of Programming (3 credits)

 8 weeks online, June 18 – August 10, 2018.
 On campus classroom sessions – June 18-19, July 12-13, August 8-9

 This course is similar to a CS1 or “Introduction to Programming” course taught in most computer science departments.
 However, it is taught with an emphasis on pedagogy and outcomes appropriate for the high school classroom.
 The course will focus on two programming paradigms – Scratch, a graphical, event-driven programming language, and Python, a syntax/text-based, procedural language.
 The course focuses on the fundamentals of programming—data and actions, sequence, selection, repetition, and modularization.
 It also emphasizes teaching with and about “good” code (versus “working” code).